epigen/mr.pareto/README.md

   ```
 - Snakefile: Within the main Snakefile ([`workflow/Snakefile`](.workflow/Snakefile)) we have to:
   - load all configurations;
-  - include the snakefiles that contain the dataset specific loaded modules and rules (see next point);
+  - include the snakefiles that contain the dataset-specific loaded modules and rules (see next point);
   - and add all modules' outputs to the target's rule `input`.
 - Modules: Load the required modules and their rules within separate snakefiles (`*.smk`) in the `rule/` folder.
 Recommendation: Use one snakefile per dataset.
   ```python